akshaykamath45/DSA-Java/README.md

 # DSA-Java

-<b>This is a repository to maintain the programs which I practise wile learning DSA in Java.</b>
+<b>This is a repository to maintain the programs which I practise while learning DSA in Java.</b>